 TABLE OF CONTENTS

-Welcome
+Welcome 3

-General Information 7
+General Information

 College Services

-Admission and Registration 25
+Admission and Registration23

-Financial Aid 37
+Financial Aid33

-Graduation Requirements 43
+Graduation Requirements39

-Academic Policies 53
+Academic Policies

-Academic Programs 75
+Academic Programs69

-Course Descriptions 97
+Course Descriptions91

-Faculty and Staff Directory129
+Faculty and Staff Directory131

-Calendar 137
+Campus Map139

-Campus Map 138
+Area Map142

 It is our intention to provide resources relevant to the academic, extracurricular, and social lives of students.
 Every effort has been made to ensure the accuracy of the material contained within this catalog as of the date of publication.
-However, all policies, procedures, academic schedules, program information, and fees are subject to change at any time by appropriate action of the faculty, the University/College administration, the Minnesota State College and Universities Board of Trustees or the Minnesota Legislature without prior notification.
+However, all policies, procedures, academic schedules, program information, and fees are subject to change at any time by appropriate action of the faculty, the University/College administration, the Minnesota State Board of Trustees or the Minnesota Legislature without prior notification.
 The provisions of this catalog do not constitute a contract between the student and the University/College.
 The information in this catalog is for use as an academic planning tool and is subject to change at any time.
 Upon publication of this catalog, all previous issues are revoked.
+This catalog was revised and published in 2019.

-GENERAL INFORMATION
+G E N E R A L I N F O R M A T I O N

 Mission

 The mission of Fond du Lac Tribal and Community College is to provide higher education opportunities for its communities in a welcoming, culturally diverse environment.

 To achieve this mission we will: